-NOTE: Rose State College is committed to the academic success of its students.
+NOTE: Rose State College is committed to the academic development with attention to the mechanical and structural success of its students.
 Appropriate placement is a vital element to each student's success.
-A student's placement scores through ACT/SAT or Next Generation ACCUPLACER, adequately determine college-level readiness, the ability to write clear, cohesive paragraphs, including grammar, syntax and semantics.
+A student's placement scores (within 3 years) through high school GPA.
+ACT.
+SAT or Next Generation ACCUPLACER, adequately determine college-level readiness, the ability to write clear, cohesive paragraphs, including grammar, syntax and semantics.
 If this level is not cleared by the test, developmental courses may be required.